 Every Christian should practice this in order to build an intimate relationship with the Lord.
 Christians should believe in God with all their hearts and they will be given what they pray for if they truly put their faith in God when they ask anything to Him.

-While the Scribes and Pharisees asked Jesus the reason for not fasting his disciple, he told them that one day the time will come when he will not be with them physically at that time they will fast.
+When the Scribes and Pharisees asked Jesus the reason for not fasting his disciple, he told them that one day the time will come when he will not be with them physically at that time they will fast.
 It is mandatory for us to get the presence of Jesus in our life.
 We need to pray.
-Though we did not see Jesus, yet he will be with us while we fast and pray (Luke 5:30-39).
+Though we did not see Jesus, he will be with us while we fast and pray (Luke 5:30-39).

 What Does The Bible Say About Fasting In Secret

 The Bible tells us not to fast before the men.
 We need to fast to please God and he will reward us.
 Fasting has a spiritual meaning by which we come closer to God.
-Jesus says to clean our face, apply oil on the head, and not show gloomy face before men.
+Jesus says to clean our face, apply oil on the head, and not show gloomy faces before men.

 Fasting should be hidden from the knowledge of surrounding people.
 As our main goal for fasting is to communicate with the Lord so we must be careful.
 We will be rewarded by the Lord if we do not show it before the men.